Anna Huntington Stanley: Later years

-Stanley returned to San Antonio, Texas, in November of 1889.
+Stanley returned to San Antonio, Texas, in November 1889.
 In 1891, the Detroit Museum of Fine Arts included three of her paintings in the First Annual Exhibition of American Art.
 By this time, Stanley had become more well-known, and various institutions had exhibited her artwork.
 She continued to produce works over the next several years and exhibited at the National Academy of Design, The Boston Art Club, and the Society of Washington Artists.
 Her work was also included in an exhibition in Washington, D.C., for the Grand Army of the Republic, a veterans’ group formed after the Civil War.

 In June 1895, at her brother David's graduation from West Point Military Academy, Stanley met Lieutenant Willard Ames Holbrook, whom she would later marry.
 Later that month, Stanley made her last trip to Rijsoord and stayed for five months.
-Upon her return to the United States in November of 1895, she continued to have her paintings featured in exhibitions, including at the Veerhoff Galleries in Washington, D.C.
-In October of 1896, Stanley married Lieutenant Holbrook and subsequently moved to his post at Fort Grant, Arizona.
+Upon her return to the United States in November 1895, she continued to have her paintings featured in exhibitions, including at the Veerhoff Galleries in Washington, D.C.
+In October 1896, Stanley married Lieutenant Holbrook and subsequently moved to his post at Fort Grant, Arizona.
 In 1897, she exhibited The Spinning Wheel at the Society of Washington Artists, Cosmos Club, Washington, D.C., which was the last known exhibition of her work during her lifetime.

-Stanley gave birth to her first son, Willard Ames Holbrook, Jr, in May 1898.
-In April 1900, she gave birth to another son, David Stanley Holbrook.
+Stanley gave birth to her first son, Willard Ames Holbrook Jr., in May 1898, and April 1900, gave birth to another son, David Stanley Holbrook.
 Due to her husband's position in the army, Stanley and her family frequently moved, including to Chickamauga, Georgia (1898), Cuba (1898), and Fort Stevens, Oregon (1899).
 In 1900, Lieutenant Holbrook was stationed in the Philippines.
 Stanley and her sons stayed in Washington with her father, joining her husband in the Philippines a year later.
 In 1902, Holbrook and Stanley visited Japan and Korea during their residence on the island of Panay, a trip that influenced Stanley's subsequent artwork.
-The family returned to America in February of 1903 and lived at Fort Huachuca in Arizona and then at Fort Whipple, Arizona, from 1903 to 1905.
+The family returned to America in February 1903 and lived at Fort Huachuca in Arizona and then at Fort Whipple, Arizona, from 1903 to 1905.
 In 1905, Lieutenant Holbrook received orders to teach at the Pennsylvania Military College in Chester, Pennsylvania.

-On February 25, 1907, at 42 years of age, Anna Stanley died of pneumonia at her home in Chester, leaving behind her husband and two sons.
+Stanley died on February 25, 1907, aged 42, of pneumonia, at her home in Chester, Pennsylvania.
 She was buried at the United States Soldiers' and Airmen's Home National Cemetery in Washington, D.C, where her mother and father were buried in 1895 and 1902, respectively.